seiitanoo/gen5map/README.md

 Interactive Maps for gen 1,3 and 4 have already been created, its time to add the 5th generation!

 Here's Our current Checklist for things to get acomplished:
+* Major Goals are marked with !!.

+# Phase 1 (Start)
 - ~~Per map Highlighting~~
-- Map layers
-- Item Icons
+- ~~Map layers~~
-- Entrance Icons
+- Icon System

-Things that are planned So far:
+# Phase 2 (Alpha)
-- implement a better encounter table (Than the previous interactive maps)
+- !! - Implement encounter table (Better Than the previous interactive maps)
+- custom icons
+- per layer selection

+# Phase 3 (Beta)
+- !! - complete map with all the neccesary layers
-- be able to view information about npcs (redirect to [bulbapedia](https://bulbapedia.bulbagarden.net/) or [serebii](https://www.serebii.net/))
+- !! - fully import item data (redirect to [bulbapedia](https://bulbapedia.bulbagarden.net/) or [serebii](https://www.serebii.net/))
+- !! - fully import trainer data

+# Phase 4 (Release)
+- css stuff! make it look pretty!
-- item locations
+- polish
+- fix minor bugs!

+# Phase 5 (Future)
-- alternate black/white rooms
+- Alternate Black and White rooms
-- seasons!! (later date)
+- Alternate season selection
+- Day and Night stuff

 Contributing
 - Huge thank you to #Brin7853 For helping me figure out how to properly map these areas.
 Thank you to [GuyPerfect](https://www.vgmaps.com/forums/index.php?topic=1954.0) as well.
 Without the custom emulator he modified, this project would not be possible.